List of Community characters: Magnitude

-Leonard Rodriguez
+Leonard Briggs

-Leonard Rodriguez (formerly Leonard Briggs, played by Richard Erdman) is an elderly man who is studying business at Greendale Community College and has been since the '70s.
+Leonard Briggs (alias Leonard Rodriguez, played by Richard Erdman) is an elderly man who is studying business at Greendale Community College and has been since the '70s.
 Leonard's old age is shown through a scratchy voice and many references to things like the Second World War.
 He and Jeff have a comically antagonistic relationship resulting in Jeff and other members of the study group to only say "Shut up, Leonard..." followed by a comment (for example, "Shut up, Leonard.
 No one knows what you're talking about."; "Shut up, Leonard.
 I talked to your son on Family Day.
 I know all about your gambling.").
-Though noticeably older than the other students at Greendale, he acts in as reckless and laid-back a fashion as many young adults, often using slang and engaging in such activities as playing pranks and bass guitar and encountering "pregnancy scares".
+Though noticeably older than the other students at Greendale, he acts like a reckless, rebellious teen or young adult, often using slang and engaging in such activities as playing pranks and bass guitar and encountering "pregnancy scares".
 He leads a rowdy, disobedient band of elderly Greendale students called the "Hipsters" (because they all have hip replacements), with whom Pierce temporarily hangs out in "Messianic Myths and Ancient Peoples".
 He has children, though they are never seen on camera.
 In the season two finale, he claims to have been one of the Little Rascals, to have been in "a few real wars" that were less scary than the all-out paintball battle raging on campus, and to have been banned from the Denny's near the 15 exit.
 During "Intro to Political Science" he ran for the student presidency, using the surname "Rodriguez" in an attempt to court the Latino vote.
 It is revealed in multiple episodes from season 3 that Leonard still has the last name Rodriguez in a title card.

 Leonard has a YouTube channel in which he reviews food products.
 One such video is shown in the closing scene to "Foosball and Nocturnal Vigilantism", where he declares Eugenio's Four Cheese Pizza to be "a buy".
 He does this again in the episode "Introduction to Finality" with a bag of potato chips he also likes.
 While Leonard briefly held valedictorian status in season 4, Dean Pelton (empowered by a pseudo-body-swap where he was acting and talking like Jeff Winger) learned that after earning an A in a rotary telephone repair course he took in 1968, Leonard simply made all of his subsequent classes Pass/Fail, taking him out of the running for a title now coming down to a showdown between Annie and Shirley ("Basic Human Anatomy").

 In the season six episode "Ladders", it is revealed that Leonard has been a student at Greendale since it opened in the 1970s under the name "Greendale Computery College", in the episode "Pillows and Blankets" it was rumored that Leonard fought in the Korean War for the North Koreans, and in the episode "Intro to Political Science", his candidacy synopsis graphic reveals that he is a member of the Whig Party.